NTNU - Learning Teaching Training activities

 This registration is only valid for the upcoming session in Trondheim.

-Innovation and Entrepreneurial thinking (2nd and 3rd November 2020)
+Innovation and Entrepreneurial thinking (22nd and 23rd of April)

-- Trainings in small groups with participants from mindSET´s four partner universities
+- Online Trainings in small groups with participants from mindSET´s four partner universities

 - Improve your transferable skills in an international group of interdisciplinary, but like-minded researchers.